We are the CRC 1436

 Toemme Noesselt is the Chair of the Biological Psychology Department of the Institute of Psychology.
 He studied Psychology and Philosophy at the Universities of Heidelberg, Düsseldorf and UCLA, USA, completed his PhD at the University of Magdeburg and a PostDoc at the UCL, UK in Jon Driver’s lab.
 His research aims at identifying the neural underpinnings of multisensory perception and memory by combining behavioural with electrophysiological and brain-imaging read-outs.

-Dr. Janelle Pakan
+Prof. Dr. Janelle Pakan

 Prof. Dr. med.
 Stefan Remy